 Today, ballet continues to change as choreographers and dancers experiment with other styles.
 Classical ballets present each dancer with a unique challenge, while contemporary ballet allows dancers to explore their own creativity.

 - Ballet students in levels 2 and above are evaluated twice a year.
-Mid term evaluations are in December and returned in January, and final evaluations are held in May and returned the Monday following our Spring Showcase.
+Mid term evaluations are in December and returned in January, and final evaluations are held in March or April.

 - Evaluations enable instructor, parent, and student to track progress over the course of the year, and from one year to the next.
 Dancers and parents are encouraged to review evaluations every month or so to remember previous corrections and consider what has improved and what needs a little extra attention.